 At the lower falls on the Johnston Canyon winter hike, there is a small cave that you can enter to get a really good look at the lower falls.
 Unfortunately, this first part of the hike is the busy part and you will probably have to brave some crowds (especially if the weather is good)!
 As you keep going, there will be fewer people on the trail.

-Just before the lower falls, there is a place where you can climb down into the canyon on the right.
+Just before the upper falls, there is a place where you can climb down into the canyon on the right.
 It can be a little steep, but there should be some tracked down paths.
 Once in the canyon you can walk right up to a small frozen waterfall and even get behind it!
 Be careful not to walk on unstable ice.
 It is safest to stay off the creek and walk along the shore.
+It should be noted that for a time, Parks Canada restricted access to this site.
+If access is restricted, we don’t recommend you visit the secret cave.

 Continuing to the Upper Falls – Johnston Canyon Winter Hike